alecstansell/era5_etl/README.md

 ## Intro

-This repository contains a notebook that extracts NetCDF hourly precipitation data from ERA5, adds an H3 index and converts to a queriable parquet format.
+This repository contains a notebook that extracts NetCDF hourly precipitation data from ERA5, converts to queriable parquet format, adds an H3 index, runs tests for queriability and includes some sample queries.

 ## Setup